Criminology

 Find scholarships for Sociology majors

 Your high school achievements can both fuel and fund your success at Hastings.
 We offer a range of generous and renewable academic scholarships based on your GPA.
-Plus, you can earn talent scholarships for everything from speech (forensics) to the arts to athletics.
-Every student receives at least $12,000 in scholarships (but most receive more!).
+Then there’s “plus one” scholarships — an additional scholarship for participating in anything from athletics to the arts to media.

 First employers for recent graduates